karlek/gohash/README.md

 Gohash
 ------

-A hashcracker in Golang
+A hash cracker in Golang

 This program currently features:
    - Permutations
+   - Word list attack
-   - Wordlist attack
+   - Simple Google attack
+   - Alternatively HTTP server as input
+   - Test cases
    - Benchmarks
-   - HTTP server for adding hashes
-   - Test cases

 I hereby place this into the public domain